-You can turn off the camera on Alexa devices like theby either using your voice (say, “Alexa, turn camera off”), or you can go to Settings > Device Options > and then turn off the Enable Camera option.
+You can turn off the camera on all Alexa devices by either using your voice (say, “Alexa, turn camera off”), or you can go to Settings > Device Options and then turn off the Enable Camera option.

 Be mindful of where you place your Alexa devices

 Avoid placing your Echo near a window or in a location that’s easily accessible from outside your home.
 In addition to reducing the risk of someone accessing your Echo from outside, this also reduces the risk of people outside of your home listening to your calls and other Alexa interactions.

 Change your wake word to a word you seldom (if ever) use in conversation.
 Also, make sure your wake word doesn’t sound too similar to other words you frequently use in conversation.
 This way, if you have a friend named Alexis, Alexa doesn’t start recording your conversations when you say your friend’s name.